-Shanna Sordahl (she/they) is a sound artist and composer based in Oakland, CA. Using amplified cello with analog and digital electronics and installation art as her primary mediums, Shanna’s work is a continual exploration of one's relationship to both sound and physical spaces.
-She emphasizes timbral changes, the resonant body of objects, and the re-contextualization of sound through the use of unconventional playing techniques, feedback, and audience immersion.
-Drawing on themes of loss, perceptions of time, and transformation, she is especially inspired by healing social justice practices, landscapes and their histories of use, and the role of ritual in performance.
-Shanna strives to create sonic and physical spaces that induce a focused state of awareness, where one is encouraged to reflect on or reconsider their relationship to sound, people, spaces, and ultimately, ideas.
+Shanna Sordahl (she/they) is a sound artist and composer based in the East Bay Area, California.
+Using amplified cello with analog and digital electronics and installation art as her primary mediums, Shanna’s work is a continual exploration of one's relationship to both sound and physical spaces, questioning ingrained relationships and patterns of perception while articulating unexpected processes of change.
+Subverting traditional approaches to music, she emphasizes timbral changes, physical friction, the resonant body of objects, unconventional playing techniques, and feedback.
+Drawing on themes of loss, perceptions of time, and methods of transformation, Shanna is especially inspired by the beauty of noise, discoveries from field recording, the role of ritual in performance, and adaptive, empathy based community systems.

 Their current focuses include a fascination with blurring the lines between performance spaces and installation to emphasize the transformative potential of these events.
-Seeing intricate connections between the experience of music and day to day life, Shanna cannot separate music from its social implications and lived realities.
-They view sound immersion and performance as methods for processing and re-contextualizing past experiences while simultaneously imagining and creating new possibilities for the future.
+Seeing intricate connections between the experience of music and day to day life, Shanna views sound immersion and performance as methods for processing and re-contextualizing past experiences while simultaneously imagining and creating new possibilities for the future.